tspeed90/cv/README.md

 Responsibilities:
+- Providing voice-to-sign and sign-to-voice interpretations for students, teachers, and other college staff
 - Facilitating communication at the university level in a variety of courses (e.g. Early Childhood Education, Cosmetology, Intro to Web Development) as well as staff meetings, business meetings and other campus events
 - Working in pairs to provide interpreting services for students, teachers and other staff
+- Maintaining communication with teams and Interpreting Coordinator to  course-related changes or situations in need of addressing
-- Utilizing materials (books, powerpoints) to prepare for interpreting work ahead of classes/events
+- Utilizing materials (lecture notes, handouts, course textbooks) to prepare for interpreting work ahead of classes/events

 ## Contact Me